Above: Lulu, eager to try the change process.

 This page explains the process that restores people to their full potential by undoing baseline emotions and beliefs acquired during childhood.

-The process is exposure therapy, one of the safest and most effective psychiatric treatments currently known.
-Exposure therapy works by exposing someone to the source of their uncomfortable emotions in a safe setting.
-Repeated safe exposure gradually weakens those emotions.
+This process uses the principles of exposure therapy, one of the safest and most effective psychiatric treatments known.
+Exposure therapy works by safely re-exposing people to the source of their uncomfortable emotions.
+With repetition, those emotions gradually weaken.

 What you’ll need